-The AFM has applied the methodology to the transactions in Dutch shares as reported by three trading venues (two PFOF trading venues and one non-PFOF trading venue) and one low-cost investment firm.
-These venues and investment firm were selected for the research because the availability of sufficient data points and because their activities and services are provided to retail clients across multiple EU member states.
+The AFM applied the methodology to the transactions in Dutch shares on three trading venues (two PFOF trading venues and one non-PFOF trading venue) and to one low-cost investment firm.
+These venues and investment firm were selected because their activities and services are provided to retail clients across multiple EU member states and they reported a relatively large number of transactions (hence data points).

-The analyses found that the majority of retail client transactions on the two PFOF trading venues were executed at worse prices when compared to the transactions on the reference trading venues.
+The analyses found that the majority of retail client transactions on the two PFOF trading venues were executed at prices worse than transactions on the reference trading venues.
 On the non-PFOF trading venue, most of the retail client transactions have similar execution prices when compared to the reference trading venues.
 For the investment firm, the transaction prices are almost equally divided among the labels worse, better and similar.

-In the remainder of this chapter, we will present the results for the three trading venues and the low-cost investment firm in more detail.
+In the remainder of this chapter, we present the results for the three trading venues and the low-cost investment firm in detail.